 The holiday Wreath Anyone Can Make

 I've done several polls on Instagram in stories and the consensus seems to be that wreaths are intimidating to make.
 I am fortunate to have a very talented wreath maker as a mom who has shown me her tricks over the years.
-And I want to share my easy tips with you because ANYONE can make a wreath!
+And I want to share my easy and affordable tips for wreath making with you because ANYONE can make a wreath!
 Don't let you self doubt talk you about of trying!

 And the best part about this wreath is that it's very inexpensive to make.
-In fact, all of your materials outside of your hot glue gun can be foraged, repurposed or thrifted if you want.
+In fact, all of your materials outside of your hot glue gun can be foraged, repurposed or thrifted if you want, making this a sustainable way to make something beautiful for your home on a budget!
 So if you're willing to try to let me prove you can make a wreath, start with this one!
 Because there was definitely a time that I was intimidated too!

 This post contains affiliate links which might earn me a small commission at no cost to you.
 Thank you for supporting me and the quality items I promote!